AugustinMortier/a-profiles/docs/api.rst

 Detection
 ------------

-The following functions are methods from the class :class:`aprofiles.profiles_data.ProfilesData`.
+The following functions are methods from the class :class:`aprofiles.profiles.ProfilesData`.

 Fog or Condensation
 ^^^^^^^^^^^^^^^^^^^